 Instead, you could request that your carrier exclude your child from coverage entirely until you are ready to reinstate him or her onto your policy, but many don’t suggest this.

 “Some companies and some states allow a student to be excluded from coverage, but this is not recommended, as it would not provide coverage if the teen was home or driving a friend’s car while at school,” Martin cautions.

-“When your child returns home, a quick call to your insurance agent to reinstate coverage for the time they’ll be at home is all that’s needed,” Harmon explains.
+“When your child returns home, a quick call to your insurance agent to reinstate coverage for the time they’ll be at home is all that’s needed,” Harmon says.

 If your student’s designated vehicle won’t be used while they are away from home, it’s smart to take that automobile off the street and put it into the garage or another storage area to avoid damage to or theft of that vehicle.

 Scenario #2: Your student will live less than 100 miles away from home but have no vehicle on campus

 If your son or daughter plans to leave the automobile at home while attending college, but the school is less than 100 miles away, you may not be eligible for a “student away at school” discount.
 Most insurers require that the student driver live 100 or more miles away from home to qualify for that reduction.

 “Your best option here is to contact your insurance agent and update your child’s usage information to make sure coverage for them reflects less driving because they are away at school,” Martin says.

 He notes that your premium may be reduced to reflect that your student will have less time and opportunity to drive, even though they live a bit closer to home.

 Or, switch your student’s rating from a primary driver to an occasional driver or remove your child from your policy entirely, and call your agent to reinstate your student when he or she plans to come home for breaks or holidays.